-We use two benchmarks: (1) YCSB-T [11], a transactional version of Yahoo's popular YCSB [7] key-value benchmark and (2) Retwis [52], illustrated in Table 2, a benchmark designed to generate a Twitter-like transactional workload.
+We use two benchmarks: (1) YCSB-T [11], a transactional version of Yahoo's popular YCSB [7] key-value benchmark and (2) RETWIS [51], a benchmark designed to generate a Twitter-like transactional workload.
 We use keys and values of size 64 bytes.
 To illustrate the impact of contention on each system, we perform experiments using a varying Zipf distribution ranging from 0 (uniform, low contention) to 0.6 (medium contention) to >0.9 (highly contended).